LukaVercauteren/LukaVercauteren/README.md

-Github proposed I make this repo and readme file to introduce myself.
+Github proposed I make this readme file to introduce myself.

 - 👋 Hi, I’m @LukaVercauteren
 - 👀 I’m interested in computers
 - 🌱 I’m currently learning Lua
-- 💞️ I’m looking to collaborate on school projects, mainly.
-I'm not even sure if I'm allowed to collaborate with anyone outside my class.
+- 💞️ I’m don't currently have anything to collaborate on, but feel free to contact me if you want to work together with me.
 - 📫 You can reach me on Discord, feel free to DM me at any time
+-   I use Github mainly for school projects.
+-   I am currently using Ubuntu, with GNU Emacs, and I use the standard Lua compiler, which is available on the Lua website.
+I'm still testing Emacs for programming, and I might switch to an IDE if it doesn't work out.

 <!---
 LukaVercauteren/LukaVercauteren is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.